railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 `Allow Cancelling Entries` in the Journal corresponding to this invoice.
 You will then be allowed to cancel the invoice if the following two conditions are met:

         #.
 The accounting entries have not been reconciled or paid: if they have, then you will have to cancel
            the reconciliation first.

         #.
 The accounting period or the fiscal year has not already been closed: if it is closed then no
            modification is possible.

 Cancelling an invoice has the effect of automatically modifying the corresponding accounting entries.

+You can cancel an invoice if the :guilabel:`Allow Cancelling Entries` function has been activated in the journal and the entries have not yet been reconciled.
+You could then move it from \ ``Cancelled`` \
+to the \ ``Draft`` \ state to modify it and regenerate it.

 When the invoice has been cancelled you could then put it back into the
 \ ``Draft`` \ state.
 So you could modify it and approve it again later.

 .. tip::  Numbering Invoices

         Some countries require you to have contiguously numbered invoices (that is, with no break in the sequence).
         If, after cancelling an invoice that you are not regenerating, you find yourself with a break in the numbering you would have to go and modify the sequence, redo the invoice and replace the sequence number with its original value.

         You can control the sequences using the menu :menuselection:`Administration --> Configuration --> Sequences --> Sequences`.

 Cancelling an invoice will cause a break in the number sequence of your invoices.
 You are strongly advised to recreate this invoice and re-approve it to fill the hole in the numbering if you can.

 .. tip:: Duplicating a Document

         The duplication function can be applied to all the system documents: you can duplicate anything – a product, an order, or a delivery.

 .. note:: Duplicating Invoices

         Instead of entering a new invoice each time, you can base an invoice on a similar preceding one and duplicate it.
 To do this, first search for a suitable existing one.
 In the web client, show the invoice in read-only (non-editable) form view, then click `Duplicate`.
 In the GTK client, select :menuselection:`Form --> Duplicate` from the top menu.

         The duplication creates a new invoice in the ``Draft`` state.
 That enables you to modify it before approving it.
 Duplicating documents in OpenERP is an intelligent function, which enables the duplicated invoice to be given its own sequence number, today's date, and the draft state, even if the preceding invoice has been paid.

 .. note:: Saving Partner Preferences

         OpenERP has many functions to help you enter data quickly.
 If you invoice the same products frequently for the same partner you can save the last invoice preferences using conditional default values.

         To test this functionality, create an invoice for a partner and add some lines (from the GTK client).
 Then right-click on the `Invoice Line` field and select `Set Default`.
 Check the box that indicates this default should apply only to you.

         Then the next time you create an invoice, these invoice lines will be automatically created and you will only have to modify the quantities before confirming the invoice.

         For taxes, you could put the default amount in the invoice lines (in France it would be 19.6%, in Belgium 21%, in the UK 17.5% or 15%).
 Doing this, you will not forget to add tax when you are manually entering invoices.

         (The capabilities of the GTK client are more extensive than those of the web client.
         You can set defaults for multiple lines in the GTK client but only a single line in the web client, so you need to be quite sure what is possible before you use this functionality routinely.)

 .. note:: Getting Information by Navigating to it

         As you are creating an invoice you will often find you need extra information about the partner to help you complete the invoice.
 As described earlier, you can navigate to other information linked to this partner by right-clicking, such as:

         * Monthly Turnover

         * Benefit Details,

         * Most Recent Invoices,

         * Latest Orders - Sales Order, Purchase Order.

         Do the same to get information about the products you are invoicing.
 For example: is there enough stock?
 When will you be getting more stocks in?
 What are the costs and normal list prices for this product?

         By making this information easily accessible while you are invoicing, OpenERP greatly simplifies your work in creating the invoice.

 Creating a Supplier Invoice
 ---------------------------